desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 > **Note:** Since listeners can't be removed, don't add a listener to an object that's intended to 'outlive' the listener.
 For example, from the {@link Activity.ready()} method, don't add a listener to an object that stays around during the entire lifetime of the application.
 In that case, use a (service) observer, or find a way to attach the target object to the activity.

-## Handling events using observers {#observers-events}

-Observers provide the most powerful mechanism for handling events.
-An observer is an instance of a specific {@link Observer} subclass, which observes a single object at a time.
-By overriding methods of the base class, or adding your own, you can handle all events as well as property changes.
-The observer stops automatically when the target object is unlinked, but can also be stopped manually.
+## Observers {#observers}

+The Desk framework provides an even more powerful mechanism for handling events, in the form of _observers_.

+Observers are _classes_ that are used to observe a single object at a time.
+They can be used to handle all events, property changes, and attachment changes (i.e. attaching or unlinking) of any instance of {@link ManagedObject}.

+To create an observer, write a subclass of the {@link Observer} class, and override its methods or add your own.
+Then, create an instance and use the {@link Observer.observe observe()} method to start observing a target object.

 - {@link Observer +}

-After creating an observer, you can start observing an object using the {@link Observer.observe()} method.
-Once the observer is started, its {@link Observer.handleEvent()} method is called for every event emitted by the target object.

 - {@link Observer.observe}

+The lifetime of an observer instance extends beyond that of the target object, so that a single observer can be used to observe multiple objects.
+Once a target object is unlinked, the observer stops automatically.
+You can also stop the observer manually using the {@link Observer.stop stop()} method.
+After that, the observer can be used again to observe a new object.

+- {@link Observer.stop}

+## Handling events using observers {#observers-events}

+Once the observer has started observing a target object, its {@link Observer.handleEvent handleEvent()} method is called for every event emitted by the target object.

 - {@link Observer.handleEvent}

-You can override this method to handle events, or stick with the base implementation which tries to find a specific method for each event using its name (e.g. `onConnected()` for a `Connected` event).
+By default, this method tries to find a specific method for each event using its name (e.g. `onConnected()` for a `Connected` event).
+You can also override this method to handle events in a different way.

 {@import :observer-events}

 Alternatively, you can pass an observer instance to the {@link ManagedObject.attach()} or {@link ManagedObject.autoAttach()} methods to observe attached objects.
-In the case of autoAttach, the observer is started and stopped automatically when a new object is attached or detached.
+In the case of `autoAttach`, the observer is started and stopped automatically when a new object is attached or detached.

 {@import :observer-attach}